brownan/backathon/README.md

 example, lots of small files, or lots of directories would generate more metadata objects, which have a fairly predictiable and consistent size.
 * If an attacker has write access to a file in the backup set, it's possible to mount a fingerprinting attack, where known data is written to a local file.
-The attacker can then observe whether a new chunk is uploaded to the repository or not, revealing whether that chunk of data already existed in the repository from some other file.
-This is a consequence of the deduplication system, although there may be ways to make this sort of attack more difficult.
+The attacker can then observe whether a new object is uploaded to the repository or not, revealing whether that chunk of data already existed in the repository from some other file.
+This is a consequence of any deduplication system, and although there may be ways to make this sort of attack more difficult, it's unlikely to be eliminated entirely.

-Another goal of Backathon is to not require a password for backup and other write-only operations to the repository, as it's designed to run in the background and start automatically at boot.
+Another goal of Backathon is to not require a password for backup and other write-only operations to the repository, as it's designed to run in the background and start automatically at boot (unattended backups).
 The obvious way to achieve this is with public/private key encryption.
 The public key is used for encrypting files before uploading, and is stored in plain text locally.
 Decryption requires the private key, which is stored encrypted with a password.

 This is the outline of how encryption is used: